-The foraminiferal biostratigraphy of the Paleocene - early Eocene strata of SW Nigeria which represents the eastern Dahomey basin has been studied from four boreholes and two outcrops.
-A fairly diverse planktic and benthic foraminiferal assemblage was recovered.Six planktic biozones comprising Praemurica pseudobulloides, P. inconstans, Morozovella angulata, Globanomalina pseudomenardii, Morozovella velascoensis and M. subbotinae were identified.
+The foraminiferal biostratigraphy of the Gbekebo-1, Akinside 1582 Boreholes and the Shagamu quarry, eastern Dahomey basin, SW Nigeria has been studied.
+Four planktic biozones comprising Praemurica pseudobulloides, Morozovella angulata, Globanomalina pseudomenardii and Morozovella velascoensis were identified.
 Two benthic concurrent range zones, Anomalinoides uboniferus - Anomalinoides midwayensis and Planulina oyae and Uvigerina hourcqi have been identified.
 These biozones will serve as useful correlation tools in the West African coastal and inland sedimentary basins.